Wind Advisory issued for Eastern Mojave Desert, Including the Mojave National Preserve by NWS - News Break

 Wind Advisory issued for Eastern Mojave Desert, Including the Mojave National Preserve by NWS

-Effective: 2021-05-20 11:00:00 PDT Expires: 2021-05-20 20:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2021-05-20 11:04:00 PDT Expires: 2021-05-20 23:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Eastern Mojave Desert, Including the Mojave National Preserve WIND ADVISORY REMAINS IN EFFECT FROM 11 AM TO 8 PM THURSDAY * WHAT...Southwest winds 25 to 35 mph with gusts up to 40 to 50 mph expected. * WHERE...Portions of northwest Arizona, southeast California and south central and southern Nevada. * WHEN...From 11 AM to 8 PM Thursday. * IMPACTS...Sudden crosswinds could create hazardous driving conditions, especially for high profile vehicles.
-Areas of blowing dust will also be possible, reducing driving visibility suddenly.
-Dangerous conditions are also expected on regional lakes with choppy water and large waves.alerts.weather.gov
+Target Area: Eastern Mojave Desert, Including the Mojave National Preserve WIND ADVISORY REMAINS IN EFFECT UNTIL 11 PM PDT /11 PM MST/ THIS EVENING * WHAT...Southwest winds 20 to 30 mph with gusts up to 50 mph. * WHERE...Portions of northwest Arizona, southeast California and south central and southern Nevada. * WHEN...Until 11 PM PDT /11 PM MST/ this evening. * IMPACTS...Gusty winds could blow around unsecured objects.
+Tree limbs could be blown down and a few power outages may result.alerts.weather.gov